Vasily Blokhin: Early life

+Career

-Blokhin, born into a peasant family on 7 January 1895, served in the Imperial Russian Army during World War I, and joined the Russian Communist Party (Bolsheviks) and the Soviet state security agency Cheka in March 1921.
-Though records are scant, he was evidently noted for both his pugnaciousness and his mastery of what Joseph Stalin termed chernaya rabota ("wetwork", or literally, "black work"): assassinations, torture, intimidation, and executions conducted clandestinely.
-Once he gained Stalin's attention, he was quickly promoted and within six years was appointed the head of the purposefully created Kommandatura Branch of the Administrative Executive Department of the NKVD.
+Blokhin joined the Russian Communist Party (Bolsheviks) and the Cheka (the Bolshevik security agency) in March 1921.
+He was soon appointed a platoon commander in the military wing of the Cheka and its successor agencies.
+Though records are scant, he was evidently noted for both his pugnacity and his mastery of what Joseph Stalin termed chernaya rabota ("wetwork", or literally, "black work"): assassinations, torture, intimidation, and executions conducted clandestinely.
+Once he gained Stalin's attention, Blokhin was quickly promoted and within six years was appointed the head of the purposefully created Kommandatura Branch of the Administrative Executive Department of the NKVD.
 This branch was a company-sized element created by Stalin specifically for wetwork.
 Headquartered at the Lubyanka in Moscow, its members were all approved by Stalin and took their orders directly from him, which ensured the unit's longevity despite three bloody purges of the NKVD.

-As senior executioner, Blokhin had the official title of commandant of the internal prison at the Lubyanka, which allowed him to carry out his duties with a minimum of scrutiny and no official paperwork.
-Although most of the estimated 828,000 NKVD executions conducted in Stalin's lifetime were performed by local Chekists in concert with NKVD troikas, mass executions were overseen by specialist executioners from the Kommandantura.
-In addition to overseeing the mass executions, Blokhin personally pulled the trigger in all of the individual high-profile executions conducted in the Soviet Union during his tenure, including those of the Old Bolsheviks convicted at the Moscow Trials; Marshal of the Soviet Union Mikhail Tukhachevsky (convicted at a secret trial); and two of the three killed NKVD Chiefs (Genrikh Yagoda in 1938 and Nikolay Yezhov in 1940) he had once served.
+Blokhin, as chief executioner of the NKVD, had the official title of commandant of the internal prison at the Lubyanka, which allowed him to carry out his duties with a minimum of scrutiny and no official paperwork.
+Although most of the estimated 828,000 NKVD executions conducted in Stalin's lifetime were performed by local agents in concert with NKVD troikas, mass executions were overseen by specialist executioners from the Kommandantura.
+In addition to overseeing the mass executions, Blokhin is reported to have personally pulled the trigger in all of the individual high-profile executions conducted in the Soviet Union during his tenure, including those of the Old Bolsheviks, such as Grigoriy Zinoviev, Lev Kamenev and Nikolai Bukharin, who were convicted at the Moscow Trials between 1936 and 1938; Marshal of the Soviet Union Mikhail Tukhachevsky, who was convicted in a secret trial in 1937; and the two NKVD directors condemned to death by Stalin in 1938 and 1940 respectively, Genrikh Yagoda and Nikolai Yezhov, both of whom he had once served under.
+Blokhin himself was spared by Stalin during the Great Purge due to a positive reference from the head of Stalin's personal security, Nikolai Vlasik, as well as his involvement in the NKVD's wetwork.
 He was awarded the Badge of Honour for his service in 1937.